Skip to main content

 This blog post will tell you about the techniques involved in making the minifier 100x faster, especially the name mangler.
 For an arbitrary large input, it now takes 2.5s while using one cpu core instead of 13s while using 10 cpu cores.

 SWC has a minifier.
 For now, the SWC minifier shows good performance while having similar or better compression rate than terser.
-See github.com/privatenumber/minification-bench.. for current scores.
+See https://github.com/privatenumber/minification-benchmarks for current scores.

 But SWC minifier was quite slow in the past.
 The main reason is that, no one in the planet, including me, knows every characteristics of hygiene-based variable management system, which is something I invented for SWC.
 It may sound strange, but at the moment of inventing it, I didn't even know how to calculate big-O. At the moment, I was too young to be a CS student, and more importantly, SWC is my first serious project.